 SOPs are a standard set of steps to be followed to ensure tasks are performed in the same way and to the same standard each time.
 They often specify at a high level the “who” (responsible agency) and “what” (roles and responsibilities) and many times the “when” and “why” of agencies’ roles and responsibilities in the EWS.
 SOPs have different levels of procedures.
 There are two effective levels of procedures.
 The “high level” procedures which can be developed into Synergized SOPs are the ones that specify the “who”, “what”, “when”, “where”, “why”, and “how” tasks or activities associated with disasters to support the national level policy documents.
 The “lower level” procedures, sometimes referred to as operational directives or checklists, specify the more detailed “how to” and are internal to a particular workplace or agency.
 These are not shared or synergized because of their specific, internal nature.

 Protocols must be established to activate and mobilize emergency operators (e.g., emergency managers, local police, firefighters, health services) who disseminate warnings to the public and decide public measures, including issuing orders for evacuation or sheltering in place.
 This way the public and other partners are aware of which authorities issue the warnings resulting in trust of the message.
 The standard step, to create synergy through a cooperative development, sharing, review, analysis, and documentation process in a multi-hazard and multi-agency way so the whole is greater than the sum of its parts.
 Through this process, the overall EWS will be improved, and overall efficiency will be increased.
-SOPs should be update, as needed, after every event based on the after action review.
+SOPs should be updated, as needed, after every event based on the after action review.

 SOPs may refer to Memorandums of Understanding (MOUs).
 MOUs help to ensure different agencies and organizations understand each other’s roles and responsibilities and how they can perform in an integrated manner as partners.
 MOUs can either be bilateral (between two agencies) or multi-lateral (among multiple agencies).
 An MOU identifies the parties involved; defines the subject matter and objectives; and establishes agreed upon roles and responsibilities.